Pradumnasaraf/DevOps/docs/webassembly/introduction.md

 Data types define the kind of data we can work with.
 It help set the rule and how the data is stored and processed.
 For example in a weather app the temperature in once city is a whole number like 25°C, while in another city it's a decimal number like 25.5°C. So, we represent using `i32` (32-bit integer) and `f32` (32-bit floating point number) respectively.

-Data types are very essential to make the code is predictable by defining the kind of data and hoe it's used, we avoid errors and ensure efficient use of memory.
+Data types are very essential to make the code is predictable by defining the kind of data and how it's used, we avoid errors and ensure efficient use of memory.
 For example imagine pouring water into a glass.
 Each glass (data type) can hold a specific amount and shape of water (data).
 If we try to pour too much water or wrong type of liquid, it either won't fit or won't function as intended.
 Same goes with data types, ensuring data fits well and works as intended.

 Data Types - References: